descipher

 While inline mode is active the M3/M4/M5 G-codes are still processed and will wait for planner synchronization; they are then queued for the next move unless LASER_POWER_SYNC is enabled.
 The LASER_POWER_SYNC option allows any M3/M4 G-code S-values to be enqueued, synced, and processed by the stepper ISR without pausing.
 Thus if no move is in progress the power is applied immediately.

-Trapizoid Power
+Trapezoid Power

-While inline mode is active the trapizoid feature LASER_POWER_TRAP can be enabled.
+While inline mode is active the trapezoid feature LASER_POWER_TRAP can be enabled.
 The LASER_POWER_TRAP option allows the laser power to be compensate during acceleration or deceleration of a move.
 It helps to reduce laser burning hot spots.
 It is important to note that if this feature is enabled on CO2 based lasers it may require that the SPEED_POWER_MIN option value is set.
 CO2 Lasers typically do not activate at very low PWM values.
 This feature will use the SPEED_POWER_MIN to ensure the laser power will not be below the minimum power activation value.
 The value is determined by testing incremental power values until the CO2 Laser fires.

 Laser on Fan Pin